kxalvarez/Floor-13/README.md

 # Floor-13
-Floor 13 is a Python text-based horror game
+Floor 13 is a text-based horror RPG where the player becomes trapped on the mysterious and shifting 13th floor of an abandoned corporate building.
+To escape, players must explore thirteen procedurally dangerous rooms, fight mutated enemies, collect map fragments, and uncover hidden endings.
+A branching story, weapon-switching system, flashlight mechanic, and boss battle combine to create a tense, choice-based experience.